-It requires that every local town in the state of New Hampshire provide financial assistance and cash aid to town residents who are not able to pay basic living expenses or bills on their own.
+It requires that every local town in the state of New Hampshire provide financial assistance or some form of cash aid to town residents who are not able to pay basic living expenses or bills on their own.
 It covers the poor or people in a crisis.
 In effect the law requires that each town and city in New Hampshire to have a local welfare program to help people who are poor and in need of assistance with living expenses.

 It varies greatly, but the coverage is fairly extensive.
-Cities and towns are required by the state law to provide financial assistance for basic necessities such as rent expenses, food, shelter, rent, mortgage payments, utility bills, heat, lights, gas bills, water, necessary clothing, transportation and medical prescriptions.
-In addition, basic telephone service may be paid by the program as well if necessary for health and safety reasons of the town resident.
+Cities and towns are required by the state law to provide financial assistance for basic necessities such as rent expenses, food, shelter, mortgage payments, utility bills, heat, lights, gas bills, water, necessary clothing, transportation and medical prescriptions.
+In addition, basic telephone service may be paid by the program as well if the service is necessary for health and safety reasons of the town resident.

 Towns should also be responsible for paying security deposits, both on a home and utility service, if it is necessary to obtain housing.
 In addition, if someone has a necessary medical expense or cost, the town should also be obligated to pay that bill if there is no other way for the resident to obtain essential medical or health care services.

 New Hampshire state law does allow the city or town to put a lien on your house and any land you own for the amount of mortgage or general housing assistance given to the homeowner.
 However, if the person later repay the town, officials will remove the lien from your home.
-The town can also refer you to other New Hampshire mortgage programs.
+In addition, the town can also refer you to other New Hampshire mortgage programs.

 It depends on where you live in New Hampshire.
 The town or city may decide that a certain expense, such as a car payment or insurance, is not necessary in order to survive so is not critical to be paid.
 Sometimes this may happen when a reasonable lower cost option is available to the resident, such as public transportation.Some health care needs also may not be paid by a town in New Hampshire.
 If the family could qualify for free medical care from a clinic, or if they can get medications from a drug company, then the town will not assist.
 They will give referrals instead.

 Contact your local town in New Hampshire and refer to Senate Bill One, law RSA 165 when asking for financial assistance.
 If needed, or a town denies coverage, free legal aid can be used to clarify.